 A: For specific instructions on how to vote your shares, please refer to the instructions on the Notice Regarding the Availability of Proxy Materials you received in the mail or, if you received printed proxy materials, your enclosed proxy card.
 If you received printed proxy materials, you may vote by signing and dating each proxy card you receive and returning it in the enclosed prepaid envelope, or you may vote by telephone or internet.
-Unless otherwise indicated on the proxy, shares represented by any proxy will, if the proxy is properly executed and received by us prior to the Annual Meeting, be voted "FOR" the nominees for Trustee, "FOR" the approval of our named executive officer compensation and "AGAINST" the shareholder proposal regarding majority voting in trustee elections.
+Unless otherwise indicated on the proxy, shares represented by any proxy will, if the proxy is properly executed and received by us prior to the Annual Meeting, be voted "FOR" the nominees for Trustee, "FOR" the approval of our named executive officer compensation and "FOR" the ratification of the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2014.
 You may also vote by telephone or internet.